January Sets surprising Heat Record: EU Monitor - UrduPoint

 Last month, Copernicus said that global temperatures averaged across 2023 and 2024 had exceeded 1.5 degrees Celsius for the first time.

-This did not represent a permanent breach of the long-term 1.5C warming target under the Paris climate accord -- but a clear sign that the limit was being tested.
+This did not constitute a permanent breach of the long-term 1.5C warming target under the Paris climate accord -- but was a clear sign that the limit was being tested.

-Scientists warn that every fraction of a degree of warming above 1.5C increases the intensity and frequency of extreme weather events like heatwaves, heavy rainfall and droughts.

 Copernicus said Arctic sea ice in January hit a monthly record low, virtually tied with 2018.
-Analysis from the US this week put it at the second-lowest in that dataset.
+Analysis from the United States this week put it at the second-lowest in that dataset.

-Overall, 2025, is not expected to follow 2023 and 2024 into the history books: scientists predict it will rank the third hottest year yet.
+Overall, 2025 is not expected to follow 2023 and 2024 into the history books: scientists predict it will rank as the third hottest year yet.

 Copernicus said it would be closely monitoring ocean temperatures throughout 2025 for hints about how the climate might behave.